Chocolate Museum Hamburg ⇒

 Discover & experience cocoa culture

-Hamburg is not only known for its impressive port, historical Speicherstadt and modern Elbphilharmonie, but also for a true paradise for chocolate lovers: the Chocoversum.
-Here, not only is the history of chocolate brought to life, but the production process is also explained in every detail.
+Hamburg is not only known for its impressive harbor, its historic warehouse district, and the modern Elbphilharmonie, but also for a true paradise for chocolate lovers: the Chocoversum.
+Here, not only is the history of chocolate brought to life, but the production process can also be followed in the smallest detail.
 Immerse yourself in a world full of sweet temptations and discover what makes the Chocoversum so special.

-The Chocolate Museum in Hamburg - The grand tour through the Chocoversum
+The Chocolate Museum in Hamburg - The big tour through Chocoversum

 • Guided tours through the fascinating world of chocolate.

-• Live demonstrations of chocolate production from bean to bar.
+• Live demonstrations of chocolate making from bean to bar.

-• Interactive stations, where you can make and taste chocolate yourself.
+• Interactive stations where you can make and taste your own chocolate.

 • A variety of chocolate creations to try and buy.